 - Nausea and/or vomiting

-More severe symptoms – including high fever, hallucinations, seizures and unconsciousness – require urgent medical attention.
+More severe symptoms require urgent medical attention.
+These include high body temperature, flushed skin, light-headedness and/or fainting, confusion, seizures and unconsciousness.
 Call 911, move to a cool place, and cool the person with water and fanning.

 - Infants and young children